-Thomas Rhett grew up in country music, and is steadily making his mark as one of the biggest hitmakers in the genre.
-We’re learning more about the bona fide superstar with these 11 fun facts.
+Thomas Rhett grew up in country music, and continues to make his mark as one of the biggest hitmakers in the genre.
+We’re taking a closer look at his life and career with these 11 fun facts about the singer.

 1. His first band was named the High-Heeled Flip Flops.

 Music is in Rhett’s blood.
-The son of singer Rhett Akins, Rhett first learned to play the drums while in middle school, and his father would sometimes come on stage and let him perform.
-Fueled by that early lure of being on stage, Rhett formed a band, called the High-Heeled Flip Flops, which was definitely not country.
+The son of singer Rhett Akins, Rhett first learned to play the drums while in middle school, and his father would sometimes let him come on stage and perform.
+Fueled by that early lure of being in front of a crowd, Rhett formed a band, called the High-Heeled Flip Flops, which was definitely not country.

 “I was so into punk rock, I started a band in sixth grade called the High-Heeled Flip Flops,” he revealed on SiriusXM.
 “I was the drummer.
 We all dyed our hair black and sang in British accents.”